 Step 1.
 Disconnect any outside water source

 The first thing you’re going to want to do is to disconnect any outside water source that may be connected to your city water inlet.
 You will also want to disconnect any inline water filters or bypass them if they have a bypass.

 Step 2.
 Drain Your Fresh Water Tanks t the Low Point Drain Lines

-Draining your fresh water tank is a simple process and should take too long.
+Draining your freshwater tank is a simple process and shouldn’t take too long.
 There is usually a single hose coming out from the underbelly of the RV.
 There is a valve you turn to let the water out.
 That will easily and quickly drain your fresh water tank.

 Step 3.
 Drain and Flush Gray and Black Holding Tanks

 Some RVs have a tank flushing system built-in, so simply engage that to clean the tanks.
 If your RV doesn’t have a tank flushing system, you’ll need to do it manually.

 Make sure to dispose of the content at a proper dump station.